audiofilter/mex-it/README.md

 However, the code was completely reworked to use as many classes from std C++11 as possible and to make use of variadic templates to greatly reduce the amount of code needed.
 * Currently code to callback matlab is not part of this library.

 This supports basic C++ data types.
-Soon support for Eigen Matrices may be added.
+Has limited support for Eigen Matrices (Matrix type of double + ColMajor)

 ####How do the compiler know the inputs and outputs?